CodeoNordic/just-another-calendar/documentation/init.md

 ### `heatmap` (array or boolean)

 **Boolean**
-- `true` - Uses all calendar events to calculate and display a heatmap in the sidebar date picker.
+- `true` - Uses passed calendar events to calculate and display a heatmap in the sidebar date picker.
 - `false` - Disables the heatmap.

 **Array**